 Today, this celebration brings together thousands of organizations in 70 countries.

-True lungs of our planet, the oceans represent at least 50% of the oxygen we breathe.
+Being the true lungs of our planet, the ocean provides at least 50% of the oxygen we breathe.

 Whether we live by the sea or further inland, the oceans impact our lives.
 They cover 70% of the planet; they are a source of energy that harbors rich biodiversity, of which many species are still to be discovered.